 What is Noise Pollution in Construction?

-Noise pollution in construction can be defined as “excessive noise or disturbance that may have a negative effect on health or the quality of life”.
-The Noise Policy Statement for England (NPSE) defines noise pollution as environmental noise, neighbour noise and neighbourhood noise.
-Construction site noise levels are classed as neighbourhood noise, which includes noise arising from industrial premises, construction sites and noise in the street.
+The Noise Policy Statement for England (NPSE) groups noise pollution into three categories: environmental noise, neighbour noise and neighbourhood noise.
+Construction site noise is classed as neighbourhood noise, which includes noise arising from industrial premises, construction sites and noise in the street.
+Some sources of noise pollution on construction sites include loud machinery, vehicles, raised voices and physical work such as hammering, drilling or digging.

 - No observed effect level